 During the week long festival of Sukkot, Jews live and eat in huts called Sukkahs.
 These huts mimic what farmers slept in during ancient harvests and are a way to honor the 40 years they lived in the desert.
 What are some ways you can celebrate?

 - Make a sukkah: The traditional hut is sturdy enough to last all week, has a thatched roof made of leaves and sticks so you can see the stars.

 - And decorate it!
-Our Seven Species Banner and matching Dining Papers are a great choice!
+Our Honeycomb Napkin Rings or matching Honeycomb Tray are both a great choice!

 - Eat and sleep in the sukkah!
 Traditionally, you can eat every meal and sleep in the sukkah too.
 (Weather permitting.)

 - Don't Forget the Lulov and Etrog!
 Shake with style in your Sukkah with a traditional set of the arba minim (four species) grown with care at special citron orchards in central Israel.
 We have a Standard and Premium Set to choose from!